-Complainant means the person raising an issue, providing a notification or making a complaint about a matter that they wish the University to consider and for which specific outcome/s or resolution/s are explicitly or implicitly expected.
+Complainant means an individual raising an issue, providing a notification or making a complaint about a matter that they wish the University to consider and for which specific outcome/s or resolution/s are explicitly or implicitly expected.

-Duty of Care requires all employees and students to take reasonable care in view of reasonably foreseeable circumstances that may arise.
-Safety of students, employees and visitors on campus is the first priority in any situation.
+Duty of Care requires all Employees and Students to take reasonable care in view of reasonably foreseeable circumstances that may arise.
+Safety of Employees, Students and visitors on campus is the first priority in any situation.

-Employee means a person employed by the University who has an ongoing, fixed term or casual contract.
+Employee means an individual employed by the University under an Enterprise Agreement or a common law employment contract.

-Respondent means a student or employee against whom claims relating to sexual harassment are made.
+Respondent means a Students or Employee against whom claims relating to Sexual Harassment and Sexual Violence are made.

-Supervisor/Manager means the person who is responsible for supervision of the Employee or Student.
+Supervisor/Manager means an individual who is responsible for supervision of the Employee or Student.

 University means The University of Western Australia.

 University Community means all people who use the University's campuses or facilities for work, study or other authorised activity, and the University's campuses and facilities.

 Vexatious Complaint means one that is made or pursued without reasonable grounds or made to harass or annoy, to cause delay or detriment, or for any other wrongful purpose.

 1.1 The University understands Sexual Misconduct to be instances of: